AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 1. Verify that the **Edge Systems/Base Configurations** selector is set to **Base Configurations**.

-1. Find and select the template to modify.
+1. Find and select the base configuration to modify.

 1. In the right pane, select the edit icon ![Edit](../../../_icons/default/pencil.svg).

-1. Modify the template name, **Type**, and **Version** as needed.
+1. Modify the base configuration name, **Type**, and **Version** as needed.

 1. **Optional:** In the **Section Select** dropdown list, select the section of the configuration to modify.
 The default option of `JSON Configuration` shows the entire configuration.

 1. Modify the JSON as needed.
 For configuration guidelines, refer to the specific edge system documentation.

   **WARNING:** For security reasons, do not include secrets in the configuration.
 Secrets cannot be stored or exported in a configuration.
 Client secrets and passwords must be applied directly on the device.
+For edge modules, variables must be used within the configuration file in place of actual secret and password values.
+For more details, see the [Configure a Module](https://edgemanagement.connect.aveva.com/help/#/home/665922/10/11) topic in the AVEVA Edge Management documentation

   Errors in the JSON syntax are underlined.
 To see an explanation of the issue, hold the mouse over the underlined text.
 The overall status of the JSON syntax is displayed over the right pane.